Can You Grill Under Gazebo?

 Charcoal Grill

-Charcoal grills come with the most fire hazard risk.
-Using a charcoal grill under a gazebo is not recommended at all.
-Charcoal grills produce a lot of smoke.
-The heat cannot be properly regulated.
-When you use a charcoal grill, the temperature can go up to 700-degree Celsius.
-Such temperature is very hard to maintain under a covered space.
+Charcoal grills pose the highest fire hazard risk.
+Therefore, using a charcoal grill under a gazebo is strongly discouraged.
+Charcoal grills produce a significant amount of smoke and the heat they generate can’t be adequately regulated.
+When using a charcoal grill, temperatures can reach up to 1200 degrees Fahrenheit, which is dangerous in a covered space.

 What are the risks of grilling under a gazebo?